 The California business address requirements are pretty straightforward.
 Your business address must be:

 That’s it!
-It doesn’t have to be a commercial building or even if the place where you actually work.
+It doesn’t have to be a commercial building or even the place where you actually work.
 If you hire us to form your business or to serve as your California registered agent, we’ll provide you with a business address at no additional cost.

 You can use your home address as your California business address.
 Probably.
 First, check your local zoning regulations and HOA rules to make sure there aren’t any rules that keep you from running a business out of your home.

 But we all know that just because you can do something doesn’t mean you should.

 All of the information listed on your articles of organization or formation will become part of the public record.
 The moment the California Secretary of State processes your filing and officially forms your business, all of that information will be posted on their website.
 That will include your home address, if you’ve listed it.